How to Start Homeschooling with SchoolhouseTeachers.com

 In the 1970s, a few courageous parents decided to DIY their children’s education.
 There weren’t a lot of resources available back then, but with ingenuity and determination they successfully taught their kids.
 Today, that generation of homeschoolers is all grown up, and the resources available for them to teach their own children have vastly increased.
 There are complete boxed curricula, online courses, DVDs, homeschool co-ops, homeschool magazines, and hundreds of companies that cater directly to the needs, learning styles, and varying interests of students and their parents.
 When you start to think outside of the “box,” you’ll see that you really can educate your kids yourself.

-So, when it comes to your child’s education, there’s no reason you can’t Do It Yourself, especially since it’s completely legal to do so in all 50 states.
+So, when it comes to home education, there’s no reason you can’t Do It Yourself, especially since it’s completely legal to do so in all 50 states.
 And with an estimated 2.5 million children currently being home educated in this country, an enormous homeschooling community is standing by to help.
-SchoolhouseTeachers.com is one such resource of support: it’s the curriculum site of The Old Schoolhouse Magazine, the trade magazine for homeschool families.
+SchoolhouseTeachers.com is one such resource of support: it’s the curriculum site of The Old Schoolhouse® Magazine, the trade magazine for homeschool families.
 Now is the time to bring your kids home, and we’re glad you’re here.
-Come explore homeschooling!
+We can help show you how to start homeschooling!
+Come explore your options today!

 A pupil is not above his teacher; but everyone, after he has been fully trained, will be like his teacher.– Luke 6:40